Stephanie Hunder

 Workshop

+Bringing people in literal contact with nature is proven beneficial for mental health, and deepens our relationship with the world around us.
 In this workshop, printmaking becomes an exciting way to translate tactile information into visual messages.
 Relief printing records surface textures from natural objects such as leaves and grasses onto paper with ink through touch.
 Materials gathered from nature are documented to create an exquisite image.
 This workshop can be customized for one-hour to several hour workshops and can be adapted for a wide variety of learners.

 Residency